hzysvilla/Academic_Smart_Contract_Papers/README.md

 # Academic Smart Contract Papers
-A curated Smart Contractrelated academic papers.
+A curated Smart Contract related academic papers.
 All papers are sorted based on the conference name and published year.
 Welcome developers or researchers to add more published paper to this list.

 ## Table of Listed Conferences